ATECoder/dn.vi.ivi/docs/TTM Framework Guide.md

 The access to the [cc.isr.ftp] FTP site is protected by a password.

 The user name is: ttm@isr.cc
 The password is: ttm2.2

 <a name="Microsoft_.NET_Framework"></a>
 ### Microsoft .NET Framework

-The TTM applications are based on the Microsoft [.NET Framework] 8.0.
+The TTM applications are based on the Microsoft [.NET Framework] 9.0 and [Microsoft .NET Standard] 2.0, which is accessible from multiple .NET implementations.

 <a name="VISA_Runtime"></a>
 ### VISA Runtime

-The TTM applications require the installation of either the [IO Suite] from Keysight or [NI Visa] from National Instruments, with support for the IVI Foundation IVI-VISA implementation version 5.7.
+The TTM Framework [Microsoft .NET] API uses the Virtual Instruments (VISA) framework from the [IVI Foundation] for communicating with the TTM instrument.
+[IVI VISA] is installed by members of the [IVI Foundation] such as Keysight, Rohde-Schwartz and NI (former National Instruments).
+Implementations such as the [IO Suite] from Keysight or [NI Visa] from NI must be installed for running applications based on [IVI VISA].

-The current TTM software (2.4.9040) was developed and tested using the Keysight [IO Suite] version 18.2.27313, which can be downloaded from the *Previous Versions* section of the [IO Suite] downloads page.
-The most recent edition of [NI Visa] most likely supports a later version of the IVI-Visa thus requiring an earlier version of [NI Visa].
+The current TTM software was developed based on version 7.2.0.0 of [IVI VISA].
+Any VISA implementation, such as [IO Suite] version 21.1.47 is compatible with the ISR TTM API.

 <a name="Attributions"></a>
 ## Attributions

-Last Updated 2024-10-09
+Last Updated 2024-12-21 12:57:26

 &copy; 2011 by Integrated Scientific Resources, Inc.